lixmk/Concierge/README.md

 **exploit:** Leverages command injection vulnerability to:
 * Modify .htpasswd file to a known password value for "admin" user.
 This allows manual control via http(s).
-* Pushes "door" lock/unlock script to the EH400 (used by door.sh).
+* Pushes remote agent script to the EH400 (used by door.sh).
 This allows for control via cmdline.
 * Pulls IdentDB badge store and /etc/shadow from EH400.
 * Also checks /etc/shadow for known default password values.